lisadunlap/StringSight/scripts/README.md

 ### `run_full_pipeline.py`
 The main script that provides a flexible command-line interface for running the pipeline on any dataset.

-### `run_metrics_only.py` ⭐ NEW
+### `recompute_metrics.py` ⭐ NEW
-Run only the metrics computation stage on existing pipeline results.
-Useful for:
+Recompute metrics on existing pipeline results with a simplified interface.
+Automatically:
+- Loads existing pipeline results (conversations, properties, clusters)
+- Recomputes all metrics with updated parameters
+- Saves to a new directory with `-new_metrics` suffix (customizable)

+This is useful for:
-- Recomputing metrics with different parameters
+- Recomputing metrics with different bootstrap sample sizes
+- Updating metrics after algorithm changes
-- Running metrics on results from previous pipeline runs
+- Running metrics with/without confidence intervals
-- Debugging metrics computation without re-running the full pipeline

 ### Dataset-specific convenience scripts:
 - `run_arena_pipeline.py` - For the Arena dataset